 Backpacking Sleeping Pads: Integrated Pumps & Special Valves

 Exped has some built-in pumps, and while they work pretty well, they add a few ounces of weight.
-Is it worth it?
-Maybe.
-Not usually to us.
-On the other hand, if you’re family camping and are stuck blowing up six sleeping pads . . . a good pump or bag pump might be worth it.
-For example, Therm-a-Rest has several options like the NeoAir Torrent Pump, NeoAir Mini Pump, or NeoAir Pump Sack.
+Is picking up a pump system worth it?
+If you backpack frequently or change campsites several times during a week-long outing, we think so, if only to reduce blowing moisture into your air mattress.
+If you’re family camping and are stuck blowing up six sleeping pads . . . a good pump or bag pump is definitely worth it.

 Whichever pad you choose, odds are you can find a compatible pump or pump bag system to help you inflate it.